 Once a UK citizen reaches 16, they will be sent confirmation of their NINo that is automatically set up from HM Revenue & Customs.

-Should you need to apply for a National Insurance Number, please refer to our National Insurance Number help sheet (link will begin automatic download of a .docx file).
+Should you need to apply for a National Insurance Number, please refer to our National Insurance Number help sheet.

 Where can I find my National Insurance number (NINo)

 If you have a NINo and need a reminder of it, this can be sourced from one of the following: